eralpship/web-dev-workshop/docs/fetch-data.md

 temperature -12.2
 ```

 Let's show these values in the web page.
 We will use the `useState` hook from before to store the state of the data we fetched temporarily.
-Then pass it on to the layout to display them.
+Then the values are passed on to the layout to display them.

 ```diff
  export default function WeatherForecast(props: WeatherForecastProps) {
 +  const [weatherText, setWeatherText] = useState<string | null>(null);
 +  const [weatherIcon, setWeatherIcon] = useState<string | null>(null);
 +  const [temperature, setTemperature] = useState<number | null>(null);

    const handleOnClick = async () => {

      ...

 _    console.log("weather text", weatherText);